Lifestyle

 Slide Nr 9La Biennale di Venezia – In Minor Keys by Koyo Kouoh

-Various Locations in Venice – The 61st Venice Biennale centres on the late curator Koyo Kouoh’s thematic concept of “the minor key”, resonating with the melancholic sadness of the musical concept while deliberately distancing itself from the triumphant.
-Kouoh’s curatorial vision continues through the team of curators she personally selected prior to her sudden passing in May of 2025.
-From 9 May to 22 November 2026
+The 61st Venice Biennale centres on the late curator Koyo Kouoh’s thematic concept of “the minor key”, resonating with the melancholic sadness of the musical concept while deliberately distancing itself from the triumphant.
+Kouoh’s curatorial vision continues through the team of curators she personally selected prior to her passing.
+Until 22 November 2026